omart075/Markerless-AR/README.md

 # Markerless-AR
 Markerless AR is the process of rendering a 3d object into a real world environment without the need of a marker.

+# Usage:

 # How it Works:
 There are a few things that need to be done in order to render 3d objects without a marker:
   * Find planar object
   * Feature Matching
   * Find Homography
-  * Calculate camera intrinsic and extrinsic values
+  * Calculate camera intrinsic and extrinsic matrices
   * Make above information understandable for OpenGL

 # 1. Find planar object: